GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 # Flutter for React Native Developers
-This document is meant for React Native developers looking to apply their existing React Native knowledge to build mobile apps with Flutter.
-If you understand the fundamentals of the React Native framework, then you can use this document as a jump start to Flutter development.
+This document is for React Native developers looking to apply their existing React Native knowledge to build mobile apps with Flutter.
+If you understand the fundamentals of the React Native framework, then you can use this document as a jump start your Flutter development.

 While React Native uses Javascript, Flutter uses a language called Dart.
 ## A Brief Introduction to Dart for JavaScript Developers
-Dart is an open-source, scalable programming language, for building web, server, and mobile apps.
-It is an object-oriented, class defined, single inheritance language that uses a C-style syntax that transcompiles optionally into JavaScript.
-It supports interfaces, abstract classes, optional typing, and a sound type system.
+[Dart](https://www.dartlang.org/) is an open-source, scalable programming language, for building web, server, and mobile apps.
+It is an object-oriented, single inheritance language that uses a C-style syntax that is AOT-compiled into native and also transcompiles optionally into JavaScript.
+It supports interfaces, abstract classes and strong mode.

 ### Entry Point
-While JavaScript doesn't have any specific entry function, Dart does have an entry function called `main()`.
+While JavaScript doesn't have any specific entry function, Dart (like C) does have an entry function called `main()`.
 ```javascript
 // JavaScript
 function main() {